Pierre Angénieux Excellens in Cinematography

 The Pierre Angénieux ExcelLens in Cinematography is an annual award that pays tribute to a prominent international director of photography at the Cannes Film Festival.
 The award originated in 2013.

 The name comes from Pierre Angénieux, inventor of the retrofocus zoom mechanism and founder of the French manufacturer of high-end zoom lenses.
-It is not awarded to a film from the Cannes Film Festival but pays tribute to a prominent director of photography whose career is commended by the industry for his/her aesthetic work.
+It is not awarded to a film from the Cannes Film Festival official selection but pays tribute to a prominent director of photography whose career is commended by the industry for his/her aesthetic work.

 History

 This award is organized by Angénieux, a French manufacturer of zoom lenses since 1935, official partner of the Cannes Film Festival.
 This award celebrates a cinematographer for his/her career, not as a brand ambassador.
 Despite his 2015 award, Roger A. Deakins acknowledged that he does not shoot with zoom lenses.
 The company explains this sponsorship, writing: "For more than 80 years, with their demanding aesthetics and techniques, directors of photography have secured the success of Angénieux zoom lenses.
 In honor, Angénieux turns the spotlight to these image professionals without whom cinema would not exist".

 Since 2018, the promising work of a young film professional is also highlighted during the ceremony to celebrate the future of cinematography.